• Skip to primary navigation

 Vietnamese Sticky Rice with Chinese Sausage (Xoi Lap Xuong)

-Published: May 2, 2021 · Modified: May 2, 2021 by Jessica · 2 Comments · This post may contain affiliate links.
+Published: May 2, 2021 · Modified: Aug 13, 2024 by Jessica · 4 Comments · This post may contain affiliate links, meaning I may earn a commission at no extra cost to you.
+Thank you for your support!

-Jump to Recipe Print Recipe
+Jump to Recipe

 Xoi Lap Xuong is a Vietnamese staple!
 It's made with sticky glutinous rice and lap xuong, a sweet and salty Chinese sausage.
 The rice is seasoned with soy sauce and scallion oil, then topped with pork floss.